Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Formalism

 In the numerical expression we assume $\Psi_{3}$ is small, corresponding to electrons being depleted onto grains (implying $|n_{d} q_{d}| \approx |n_{+} q_{+}|$), though this term captures the corrections for the different regimes above.

 As one would expect, ${{\bf E}^{\prime}_{{\rm bat}, d}} \propto {\bf F}_{\rm rad}$.
 However, in this regime, as previously discussed, the electric field induced by the dust battery is independent of the specific characteristics or quantity of the dust, owing to the condition \(n_e \ll n_d Z_d\).
 Instead, the electric field is primarily influenced by the ion-neutral collision cross-section.
 This occurs because a larger collision cross-section implies stronger coupling between ions and neutrals, leading to a greater lag of ions relative to the dust within the acceleration field.

 To estimate the magnetic field seeding rate, we apply the induction equation to the radiation field of a source with luminosity \( L \) at a distance \( R \), where the flux is \(|{\bf F}_{\rm rad}| \sim L / 4 \pi R^2 \).
 Assuming an electric field gradient scale, or equivalently a radiation field gradient of \( \nabla \sim 1 / \ell \), reflecting fluctuations in dust density or the source itself on a scale $\ell$.
-These fluctuations have been shown to be significant across scales ranging from $\lesssim$\,au to $\gg {\rm kpc}$ \citep{abergel:2002.size.segregation.effects.seen.in.orion.small.dust.abundances, miville2002isocam,gordon:2003.large.variations.extinction.curves.in.lmc.smc.mw.sightlines,youdin2004particle, yoshimoto2007self, flagey:2009.taurus.large.small.to.large.dust.abundance.variations,paradis2009spatial, pan2011turbulent, boogert2013infrared, ysard:2005.dust.extinction.curve.variations.diffuse.ism, ohashi2019radial}.
+These fluctuations have been shown to be significant across scales ranging from $\lesssim$\, AU to $\gg {\rm kpc}$ \citep{abergel:2002.size.segregation.effects.seen.in.orion.small.dust.abundances, miville2002isocam,gordon:2003.large.variations.extinction.curves.in.lmc.smc.mw.sightlines,youdin2004particle, yoshimoto2007self, flagey:2009.taurus.large.small.to.large.dust.abundance.variations,paradis2009spatial, pan2011turbulent, boogert2013infrared, ysard:2005.dust.extinction.curve.variations.diffuse.ism, ohashi2019radial}.
 Consequently, we obtain:

 corresponding to the seeding rates predicted around a sun-like star or a bright AGN in the second and third lines, respectively.
 These are enormous rates, and there is nothing in principle that restricts this mechanism to plasma ``micro-scales''; it can operate efficiently even for astrophysically large $\ell$, although seeding rates will be correspondingly lower due to the large $\ell$.
 Again, any other source of differential dust-gas forces $\delta {\bf a}_{d,g}$ of similar magnitude will act in the same manner (e.g.\ drift/settling in disks or dusty atmospheres).
 This implies generation of non-linearly interesting magnetic fields on coherence scales $\ell$ well within the inertial range of ISM turbulence or other classical dynamo effects (\S~\ref{sec:intro}), on timescales short compared to the local dynamical time.